jundaz/jundaz.github.io/_pages/about.md

 I’m broadly interested in geometry processing, physics-based animation, computer vision and machine learning application in those 3 fields.

-During the third year in undergraduate study I have made a publication related to k-means algorithm.
-In later years I have worked with Prof. [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/) on projects in field of geometry processing and Prof. [David Levin](http://142.93.146.228/researchdb/) on projects in field of physics-based animation.
+During the third year in undergraduate study I made a publication related to k-means algorithm.
+In recent years I have worked with Prof. [Alec Jacobson](https://www.cs.toronto.edu/~jacobson/) on projects in field of geometry processing and Prof. [David Levin](http://142.93.146.228/researchdb/) on projects in field of physics-based animation.

 <br/>